svenboertjens/cmsgpack/USAGE.md

 - `NoneType`
 - `bytes`

-These are not the only supported types, but any other types *will lose their exact type info*.
-These are the other supported types and what they will be encoded as:
+And these are the supported types that lose exact type information (and what they will be serialized as):
 - `dict` subclasses, encoded as a regular `dict`
 - `list` subclasses, encoded as a regular `list`
 - `bytes` subclasses, encoded as a regular `bytes`
 - `tuple` and `tuple` subclasses, encoded as a `list`
 - `bytearray` and `memoryview` (and subclasses of those), encoded as `bytes`

-Besides these types, MessagePack also offers "Extension Types".
-These types are identified using an ID instead, and require manually defined functions for encoding/decoding.
-More on those at the [Extension types](#extension-types) section below.
+Besides these types, MessagePack also offers extension types, used for serializing non-standard or custom types.
+This is further explained in the [Extension Types](#extension-types) section.

-## Extension types
+## Extension Types

-Extension types are used for serializing types that aren't supported by MessagePack.
-An extension type always goes paired with an ID between -128 and 127.
-This ID is used for identifying the type in encoded data, so the same ID has to be passed for encoding and decoding a type.
-Because these are *custom, unsupported* types, you're required to assign a function for encoding and decoding that type.
+Extension types are used for serializing types not supported by MessagePack, or not indirectly supported by `cmsgpack` itself.
+An extension type has to be identified using an ID, which is a number between -128 and 127.
+This is done using the `Extensions` object.

-For clarity, the ID for a type has to be chosen by you, and it does not matter if you pick 1 or -17 or whatever, as long as it's within -128 and 127.
-If you assign the ID 1 to the type `complex`, the serializer stores that it's an extension type with ID 1 when you encode a `complex` type, and when you decode the data, it sees an extension type with ID 1 and calls the function assigned for decoding data with that ID.

-This can be done using an `Extensions` object.
-You add your custom types to this object and pass it to `encode`/`decode` functions.
-Types can be registered for both encoding and decoding, or exclusively for either.
-The object can be initialized with types, and types can be dynamically added and removed freely after initialization.

-`Extensions` objects handle types differently for encoding and decoding.
-When you encode a custom type, the type is used for looking up the ID and function for encoding that custom type.
-This means that multiple types are allowed to be stored under the same ID.
-When you decode data with an extension type in it, the stored ID is used for getting the function for decoding the data.
-In short, the custom type is used for identification during encoding, and the ID assigned to that custom type is used for identification during decoding.

-For convenienve, `cmsgpack` also has a global `Extensions` object ready for use.
-This object can be accessed through `cmsgpack.extensions`.
-This `Extensions` object is automatically used in serialization unless a manually created `Extensions` object is passed, overriding the global object.
+Each extension type requires its own functions for encoding and decoding, registered to the `Extensions` object alongside the type and ID.
+Encoding is centered around the registered type, and all objects encountered of said type are passed to the encoding function.
+Decoding is centered around the registered ID, and all extension data with said ID is passed to the decoding function.

+The separation between using the type when encoding and the ID when decoding gives flexibility in how we register extension types.
+Everything registered through `add_encode` will not affect any decoding behavior, likewise for `add_decode` not affecting any encoding behavior.

+A global `Extensions` object exists by default, accessible through `cmsgpack.extensions`.
+This object is used by default, when no object was passed to the `extensions` optional argument.
+This object can be freely used for extension type management in place of manually creating an object.

 **Contents:**
 - [The custom encoding/decoding functions](#the-custom-encodingdecoding-functions)